AndreaGonzato/WeatherStation/README.md

 The date format is: dd/mm/yy

 ## Future developments
-The project is not yet fully completed.
+The project is not fully completed yet.
 Next features to develop:
 * new alarm clock melodies
 * new timer mode
 * new stopwatch mode
-* introduction of a barometer sensor and a new mode to read it status
+* introduction of a barometer sensor and a new mode to read his status
 * introduction of some beep sound during setting mode
 * new storage system of weather data on micro sd and a software for having a complete report on PC